dcoomber/exploring-bruno/exploration/02-create/02-create.md

 ## Issues

+1. No prompt to save changes when closing a request tab

 ### Logged / actioned
 1. Adding a collection / request / folder dialog
    1. Tab order is not limited to the dialog, it includes elements on the main application (logged as https://github.com/usebruno/bruno/issues/129)